If you’d like to build a one-page website, Polestar and SiteOrigin Page Builder make the job easy.

 Next, we’ll set up the page design to make it suitable for a full-width one-page website.
 Edit your page and scroll down to the Page Settings meta box and set the Page Layout to No Sidebar.
 Disable the Header Bottom Margin and Footer Top Margin settings as we’d like our first and last rows to be flush with the header and footer.
 For our demo, we’ve also set the Header Overlap to Enabled – Light Text and disabled the Footer Widgets as it suits our page design.

 Click on the Page Builder tab to switch to the Page Builder interface.
 In this example, we’ll be using a pre-built layout to get started.
-Click the Layouts button and then Layouts Directory on the left.
-Select any of the pre-built layouts then click the Insert button bottom right followed by Replace current.
+Click the Layouts button and then select the pre-built layout labeled One Pager, finally, click the Insert button bottom right followed by Replace current.

 Once inserted you can edit each section of the pre-built layout and insert your own content.
 You can, of course, build your one-pager from scratch using Page Builder but for this tutorial, we’ll use a pre-built layout to speed things up.